Join our network. Make change happen.

 Focused acceleration: A strategic approach to climate action in cities to 2030

-There is now widespread recognition in the international community that the commitments made by national governments under the Paris Climate Agreement in 2015 cannot be achieved without concerted action by cities.
+There is now widespread recognition in the international community that the commitments made by national governments under the Paris Climate Agreement in 2015 cannot be achieved without concerted action by

 Policy Group(s):